liuyu2016/odataphpproducer/OData Producer for PHP/README.txt

 IServiceProvider, IDataServiceMetadata and IDataServiceQueryProvider interfaces can be used in order to expose data from an arbitrary Data Source: SQL Server, MySQL or any other structured data.

+The new release includes two new interfaces (IDataServiceQueryProvider2 and IExpressionProvider) that allow finer control on how queries to the data source is built.